Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 4. Eero Pro 6E

-Eero Pro 6E integrates seamlessly with Amazon Alexa and the broader AWS ecosystem.
-If you're already in the Amazon smart home ecosystem (Ring, Alexa, etc.), this is seamless.
-The setup is genuinely simple—probably the easiest of all competitors.
+Eero Pro 6E integrates smoothly with Amazon Alexa and the broader AWS ecosystem.
+If you're already in the Amazon smart home ecosystem (Ring, Alexa, etc.), this is smooth.
+The setup is really simple, probably the easiest of all competitors.
 WiFi 6E performance is excellent, but you're paying Amazon integration premium here.

 - Fastest setup of any mesh system (< 5 minutes)